Why email segmentation matters + 5 ways to get started

-Email segmentation is the process of dividing recipients into groups based on a common characteristic, web behavior or attribute for the purpose of sending them more targeted, personalized communications.
+Email list segmentation is the process of dividing members of a larger email list into smaller groups based on a common characteristic, web behavior or attribute for the purpose of sending them more targeted, personalized communications.

 For instance, you might create a segment of American customers, then send them a promotion related to Black Friday deals.
 You might send a targeted newsletter only to people who downloaded a related eBook from your company.
 Or you might combine two or three filters to narrow in on a hyper-specific audience, like people who have visited a certain page 3+ times but haven’t subscribed to your newsletter yet.